 Note: Figures are estimates and can vary by region and specific industry.
 Sources include Eurostat and national statistics offices.

-This high-level data immediately frames the key strategic choice: Do the cost savings in Poland outweigh the potential productivity gains from Germany’s highly trained workforce, or does the Czech Republic’s stable, specialized environment offer the best balance?
+This data frames the key strategic choice: Do the cost savings in Poland outweigh the potential productivity gains from Germany’s highly trained workforce, or does the Czech Republic’s stable, specialized environment offer the best balance?

 In-Depth Country Analysis for Solar Manufacturing